puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_classifying_installing.markdown

     --login=root \
     ec2-50-19-207-181.compute-1.amazonaws.com

-Here we've combined the options for the `puppet node classify` and `puppet node install` commands.
-This will connect to the Puppet Enterprise console, classify the node in the `default` group and then install Puppet Enterprise on this node.
+The `init` action combines the options for the `classify` and `install` actions.
+The invocation above will connect to the console, classify the node in the `appserver_pool` group, and then install Puppet Enterprise on this node.